Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 8: Functions

-(1) The functions of the Chairperson are established in Article 7(1) and Article 16(1) of the Statute.
+(1) The functions of the Chairperson are established in Articles 7(1) and 16(1) of the Statute.

-(2) The Chairperson of the Commission shall convene and preside over sessions of the Commission, and direct the discussions over both Chambers.
+(2) The Chairperson shall convene and preside over sessions of the Commission and direct the discussions over both Chambers.

 (3) The Chairperson shall represent the Commission and, in particular, be responsible for its relations with the authorities of INTERPOL.